reveware/drill-down/docs/open-questions.md

 # Open Questions

-### What is drill-down?
+### What is Drill Down

-Is a web application, that bridges between a social media app (posting & hash-tagging) to a personalized 3D world.
+Drill Down is a personalized social platform that combines introspection, AI-driven insights, and time-locked interactions to drive a generative asset rewards.

-### How does drill-down work?
+### How does Drill Down work?

-**Post, tagging & world building**
-Users can create post in order to build their blog-like profile.
-By doing so, the system generates unique `Assets` for them, by extracting information from the posts ( via tags, image recognition, post-publishing surveys).

-Extracted information builds a theme for the user, and is mapped to either existing 3D assets, or to outsourcing tasks to produce them,

-The assets and theme are used to populate `ROOM` in online POV FPS servers, filled with personalized objects.

-Users will be able to visit another user's room (based on privacy preferences), by visiting their profile the room is also available for "time-travelling"

-Generated Assets are available for review by each user in an "inventory" action, where users might be able to trade them.

-**Chatbot companion**
+Users create posts, tag content to explore their interests, and interact through TimeBombs—posts that unlock in the future.
+The system aggregates their activity to generate personalized digital rewards, such as unique images and creative assets.

-In order to obtain enough context about the user to be able to generate assets for them, `SURVEYS` will have to be made to them, in order to know their preferences and tastes.
-This will be done through a ChatBot companion, which is in-charge of populating JSON objects that describe the scene in the room.
+In order to obtain enough context about a user to be able to generate assets, an AI chatbot might perform `SURVEYS` to know more of their preferences and taste.

-These surveys can be made at different times, such as after registration,  after posting (if no relevant information was extracted from the post), or even at at random times.

-### What's drill-down for?
+### What's Drill Down for?

-For record keeping memories.
-Users can use tag-threading to backtrack their own posts, as well as their friends.

-They also will get unique personalized collectibles (Assets) as incentive for interacting in the network, and they will be able to explore them in a POV world.
+Drill Down is designed for introspection, record keeping nostalgic memories, and creative self-expression.
+Unlike traditional social media, it rewards engagement by generating personalized content based on user's interests.

-### Who uses drill-down?
+### Who uses Drill Down?
-Anyone who enjoys maintaining an online souvenir-like history.
+Anyone seeking a more meaningful way to engage with social media or a diary-like platform for recording memories and digital souvenirs.

+Drill Down appeals to creatives, introspective users, and AI enthusiasts exploring generative content.

-### What features does drill-down have?
+### What features does Drill Down have?

-With drill-down you can:

-- Upload Photo posts and tag them.

-- Upload Quote posts and tag them.

-- Adding friends and interacting with them. (likes, favorites, chat)

-- Send time-locked messages to users.
-(Time Bombs)

-- Rendering image sequences. (as assets)

-- Rendering webgl interactive (but pre-made) FPS mini-games.
+Expanding from the standard features of a social media network:

+- TimeBombs: Posts that unlock at a future date.
+- Tagging System: Organize and explore content by themes.
-- Managing and trading assets.
+- Insights: Track interests and receive thematic analysis.

-- Rendering canvas interactive mini-games.
+- Generative Rewards: Personalized images, illustrations, or 3D assets.
+- Marketplace: Exchange generated rewards.